- Model Standards of Practice for Pharmacists

 The regulated health professional conferring delegation will be referred to in this policy as the authorizer, and the person receiving the delegation will be referred to as the implementer.
 Delegation takes place through either a direct order or a medical directive.
 Delegation confers the legal authority to perform a controlled act, whereas an order provides instructions on how to perform it.

-A member may delegate a controlled act subject to the terms, conditions and limitations of his or her certificate of registration (Appendix A).
+A registrant may delegate a controlled act subject to the terms, conditions and limitations of his or her certificate of registration (Appendix A).
 It is not considered delegation to authorize the initiation of a controlled act that is within the scope of practice of that health professional.
 It is also not considered delegation to refer a patient to another health professional for care.

-A member must only delegate acts that he or she is personally competent to perform and which are a part of his or her regular practice.
+A registrant must only delegate acts that he or she is personally competent to perform and which are a part of his or her regular practice.
 When delegating an act or procedure, the authorizer is responsible for ensuring that the act is performed competently, and that delegation is in the best interest of the patient.
 Accountability for the delegated act remains with the authorizer, who must be especially diligent in assessing the performance readiness of an implementer to ensure safe and effective care.

 Medical directives identify the health care professionals authorized by the order (e.g. all pharmacists at the Long River Family Health Team).

 The Health Profession Regulators of Ontario (HPRO) has developed An Interprofessional Guide on the Use of Orders, Directives and Delegation for Regulated Health Professionals in Ontario which contains templates for assessing performance readiness, developing a medical directive and education and competence assurance plan, and additional tools to assist with delegation.
-Members are encouraged to review the HPRO guide and utilize the templates when developing a medical directive.
+Registrants are encouraged to review the HPRO guide and utilize the templates when developing a medical directive.

 Accepting a Delegated Act or Procedure